abooij/wiwikwlhott/terminology.rst

 homotopy theory in the sense of, for example, Quillen model categories, or more generally homotopy categories.
 The category of topological spaces and continuous maps is one such model category.
-However, it is not clear if HoTT is an internal language for *all* model categories.
+However, HoTT is not an internal language for *all* model categories.
 In particular, the "homotopy" of HoTT does not (necessarily) refer to the homotopies of point-set topology.